 "You almost gave me a heart attack," Duplantis said, back in the fairway.

 "I'm sorry," Beem said, sheepishly.
 "I promise I was aiming left."

-Beem got his par, to stay at -12 and keep his lead at four strokes.
-Armour bogeyed the 12th, falling to -7, but by now a trio of pursuers had moved into a tie for second place at -8: Bill Glasson, playing in the second to last group; Bradley Hughes, a couple of holes ahead; and a charging Sutton, who was suddenly six under on his round through the 17th.
+Beem got his par, to stay at minus-12 and keep his lead at four strokes.
+Armour bogeyed the 12th, falling to minus-7, but by now a trio of pursuers had moved into a tie for second place at minus-8: Bill Glasson, playing in the second to last group; Bradley Hughes, a couple of holes ahead; and a charging Sutton, who was suddenly 6-under on his round through the 17th.

 It was a shocking mistake.

 Armour, rising to the occasion for the first time, followed by almost holing his second shot for an albatross.
-With tapping in for eagle but a formality, Armour was on the verge of moving back to -9 (moments later Hughes would chip in to also go to nine under).
+With tapping in for eagle but a formality, Armour was on the verge of moving back to minus-9 (moments later Hughes would chip in to also go to 9-under).
 Beem was ashen as he arrived at the edge of the creek.
-He quickly took his penalty drop and then followed with a meek pitch that left him a big-breaking twenty-five-footer for par.
-He missed that to drop to -11, slicing the four-stroke lead in half.
+He quickly took his penalty drop and then followed with a meek pitch that left him a big-breaking 25-footer for par.
+He missed that to drop to minus-11, slicing the four-stroke lead in half.
 (Up ahead Glasson had birdied to also move to -9.)
 For the first time all day the pursuers were nipping at Beem's heels.